Skip to content

 Why do some QR codes fail to scan?

-Low contrast, missing white space, tiny print size, reflective surfaces, and oversized logos are common causes.
+Low contrast, missing quiet space, tiny print size, reflective surfaces, and oversized logos are common causes.

 What can a QR code store?

-A QR code can store many kinds of data, including URLs, plain text, WiFi credentials, email actions, SMS data, and vCard contact details.
+A QR code can store URLs, plain text, WiFi credentials, email actions, SMS data, and vCard contact details.

 Why are some QR codes more dense than others?

-More encoded data and higher error correction generally produce a denser pattern with more modules.
+More encoded data and higher error correction usually produce a denser pattern with more modules.

 Try the generator while the basics are fresh

-Use what you learned about scannability, contrast, and export formats on a real QR code.
+Use what you learned about scan reliability, contrast, and export formats.